Why 4-H Record Books?

 4-H Record Books in Jefferson County

-As of October 2016, Jefferson County 4-H members use our state’s 4-H Record Books:
+As of December 2017, Jefferson County 4-H members may choose 2 Record Book options:

-- In addition, all 13-19 year-old members are encouraged to keep and complete a Level II Permanent Record (WSU Publication #C0935).
+- In addition, all members are encouraged to keep and complete either a Level I Permanent Record Book (WSU Publication #C0933) or a Level II Permanent Record (WSU Publication #C0935).
 This is especially applicable to high school juniors and seniors planning to apply for county and state 4-H scholarships.

 4-H Project “Add Sheets”